18F/18f.gsa.gov/_posts/2015-01-08-an-open-source-tool-for-easier-database-testing.md

 It guarantees referential integrity "upward" &#8212; every child record will have its required parent record.
-It also fills records "downward," providing child records for each parent record...but within limits (optionally tuned with `--children`) to avoid requiring the entire production database.
+It also fills records "downward," providing child records for each parent record &#8230; but within limits (optionally tuned with `--children`) to avoid requiring the entire production database.